-Principles of normal growth and development from conception through three years of age.
-Emphasizes physical, intellectual, and social/emotional development.
+Principles of typical growth and development from conception through three years of age.
+Emphasizes physical, cognitive, and social and emotional development.

 CDEC 1343 - Independent Study in Child Development

 Study of an approved career topic.
 Research, presentation of findings, and practical applications are emphasized as they relate to the selected topic.